 After dessert came the final musical offering, the last two movements of Dvorak's String Quintet in E flat.
-Ms. Villagra's programming savvy was evident; the Larghetto, a hymnlike theme followed by frolicsome variations, could hardly have been more inviting to a nonspecialist audience, while the playing was enough to reacquaint any connoisseur of Dvorak's abundant charms.
+Ms. programming Villagra's savvy was evident; the Larghetto, a hymnlike theme followed by frolicsome variations, could hardly have been more inviting to a nonspecialist audience, while the playing was enough to reacquaint any connoisseur of Dvorak's abundant charms.

-The Boston Blobe
+The Boston Globe